chandanreddybanda/JavaFirstProject/README.md

 # Week 2 assignment

-solutions.txt has quereis for psql\n
+solutions.txt has quereis for psql

 mongo.txt has quereis for mongodb